Bhargav19-root/docs/organization/overview.md

 # Organization, Workspaces & Projects Overview

-Learn how LinkUTM's organizational structure helps you manage campaigns, teams, and clients efficiently.
+Learn how linkutm's organizational structure helps you manage campaigns, teams, and clients efficiently.

 ## Understanding the Hierarchy

-LinkUTM uses a three-tier organizational structure to help you organize your work:
+linkutm uses a three-tier organizational structure to help you organize your work:

 ```
 Organization (Account Level)